Thepowerofagod/Madara/README.md

 learned before and execute it.
 - Get a screenshot
 	- screenshot
+- Webcam and Mic
+	- webcam_list
+	- webcam_snap
+		- -h : to display the help banner.
+		- -i : The index number of the webcam to use.
+		- -p : The JPEG image file path.
+By default $HOME/[randomname].jpeg
+		- -q : The JPEG image quality, by default ’50’.
+		- -v : Automatically view the JPEG image, by default ‘true’.
+	- webcam_stream
+	- record_mic -h
+	- run webcam -h

 ## Maintaining Access (Post Explotation):
 - Using a veil-evasion